MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/cross-tenant-interconnect-vwan-appliance.md

 #### Within the same tenant

-1. *Direct* spokes can connect with each other through vWAN VNet connection.
+1. *Direct* spokes can connect with each other through Virtual WAN virtual network connection.
-1. *Direct* spokes can connect with *Indirect* spokes through VNet peering.
+1. *Direct* spokes can connect with *Indirect* spokes through virtual network peering.
-1. *Indirect* spokes can connect with *Direct* spokes through VNet peering.
+1. *Indirect* spokes can connect with *Direct* spokes through virtual network peering.
-1. *Indirect* spokes can connect with each other through VNet peering with *Direct* spoke and UDR associated with them.
+1. *Indirect* spokes can connect with each other through virtual network peering with *Direct* spoke and UDR associated with them.
 UDR will have *indirect* spoke prefix as destination network and NVA in *direct* spoke as next hop.
 NVA in *Direct* spoke should be configured to forward the traffic through its Network Interface Card (NIC).

 #### Across the tenant

-1. *Direct* spoke can connect with cross-tenant *direct* spoke by using Global VNet Peering.
+1. *Direct* spoke can connect with cross-tenant *direct* spoke by using Global virtual network Peering.
-1. *Direct* spokes can connect with cross-tenant *Indirect* spokes through Global VNet peering between *direct* spokes and UDR associated with *direct* spoke.
+1. *Direct* spokes can connect with cross-tenant *Indirect* spokes through Global virtual network peering between *direct* spokes and UDR associated with *direct* spoke.
 UDR will have cross-tenant *indirect* spoke prefix as destination network and NVA in cross-tenant *direct* spoke as next hop.
-1. *Indirect* spokes can connect with cross-tenant *direct* spokes through Global VNet Peering between *direct* spoke VNets, UDR associated with themselves with cross-tenant *direct* spoke prefix as destination network and NVA in its own *direct* spoke as next hop.
+1. *Indirect* spokes can connect with cross-tenant *direct* spokes through Global virtual network Peering between *direct* spoke VNets, UDR associated with themselves with cross-tenant *direct* spoke prefix as destination network and NVA in its own *direct* spoke as next hop.
-1. *Indirect* spokes can connect with cross-tenant *indirect* spokes through Global VNet Peering between *direct* spoke VNets, UDR associated with themselves with cross-tenant *indirect* spoke prefix as destination network and NVA in its own *direct* spoke as next hop.
+1. *Indirect* spokes can connect with cross-tenant *indirect* spokes through Global virtual network Peering between *direct* spoke VNets, UDR associated with themselves with cross-tenant *indirect* spoke prefix as destination network and NVA in its own *direct* spoke as next hop.

 ### Azure to on-premises connectivity

-Azure to on-premises connectivity is established using on-premises Expressroute circuit and the Expressroute gateway of the vWAN.
-This connectivity is *non-transitive* with the Azure VMware Solution SDDC Expressroute connected to same Expressroute gateway.
-It's also *non-transitive* over the global VNet peering between *direct* spoke VNet connected to vWAN. *Indirect* spoke connected to vWAN needs to have UDR with on-premises prefix as destination network as NVA running in *direct* spoke as the next hop.
+Azure to on-premises connectivity is established using on-premises ExpressRoute circuit and the ExpressRoute gateway of the Virtual WAN.
+This connectivity is *non-transitive* with the Azure VMware Solution SDDC ExpressRoute connected to same ExpressRoute gateway.
+It's also *non-transitive* over the global virtual network peering between *direct* spoke virtual network connected to Virtual WAN. *Indirect* spoke connected to Virtual WAN needs to have UDR with on-premises prefix as destination network as NVA running in *direct* spoke as the next hop.

 ## Next steps